 RULE 12 – Committee Reports

-All committee reports shall be prepared in writing by the Clerk of Council and placed on the next agenda for consideration by the full Council for reading and receipt into the official record.
+Committee reports are recommendations from said committee and shall be prepared in writing by the Clerk of Council and placed on the next agenda for consideration by the full Council for reading and receipt into the official record.

 RULE 13 – Reports from Directors